Kamala Surayya: Literary career

 Kamala Das' first book of poetry, Summer in Calcutta was a breath of fresh air in Indian English poetry.
 She wrote chiefly of love, betrayal, and the consequent anguish.
-Das abandoned the certainties offered by an archaic, and somewhat sterile, aestheticism for an independence of mind and body at a time when Indian poets were still governed by "19th-century diction, sentiment and romanticised love."
+Kamala Das abandoned the certainties offered by an archaic, and somewhat sterile, aestheticism for an independence of mind and body at a time when Indian poets were still governed by "19th-century diction, sentiment and romanticised love."

 Her second book of poetry, The Descendants was even more explicit, urging women to:

 This directness of her voice led to comparisons with Marguerite Duras and Sylvia Plath.
 At the age of 42, she published a daring autobiography, My Story; it was originally written in Malayalam (titled Ente Katha) and later she translated it into English.
 Later she admitted that much of the autobiography had fictional elements.

 "An Introduction" is very bold poem in which Das expresses her femininity, individuality, and true feelings about men.
 This autobiographical poem is written in the colloquial style.
 She presents her feelings and thoughts in a bold manner.
 She realises her identity and understands that it is the need of every woman to raise a voice in this male-dominated society.
 The poet longs for love that is the result of her loneliness and frustration.

 The poem "A Hot Noon in Malabar" is about climate, surrounding in a town in Malabar.
 The people may be annoyed by the heat, dust and noise but she likes it.
 She longs for the hot noon in Malabar because she associates it with the wild men, wild thoughts and wild love.
 It is a torture for her to be away from Malabar.

-In "My Mother at Sixty-Six," Das explores the irony in mother-daughter relationship, and includes the themes of aging, growing-up, separation and love.
+In "My Mother at Sixty-Six," Das explores the irony in a mother-daughter relationship, and it also includes the themes of aging, growing-up, separation and love.
 "Dance of Eunuchs" is another fine poem in which Das sympathises with eunuchs.
 It has an autobiographical tone.
 The eunuchs dance in the heat of the sun.
 Their costumes, makeup and their passion with which they dance suggest the female delicacy.
 Their outward appearance and joy is contrasted with their inward sadness.
 Actually, there is no joy in their heart, they cannot even dream of happiness.
 In the poem "A Request," Das realises that her life is meaningless.
 She is alone and her colourless life is designed of crumbling patterns.